 Effects of Cocaine Use

-Some of the symptoms that indicate that someone is using cocaine include heightened energy, alertness, restlessness, insomnia, extreme mood changes, feelings of exhilaration, irritability, depression, aggression, talkativeness or fast speech, nasal congestion, enlarged pupils, increased heart rate, persistently diminished appetite, weight loss, and conflict in friendships and family relationships.
+Some of the symptoms that indicate that someone is using cocaine include heightened energy, alertness, restlessness, insomnia, and extreme mood changes.
+Also present are irritability, depression, aggression, talkativeness or fast speech, enlarged pupils, increased heart rate, diminished appetite, and weight loss.
+Not to mention, conflict in friendships and family relationships.

 Some short-term effects of using cocaine consist of narrowed blood vessels, paranoia, increased risk of heart attack, irritability, tremors, seizures, nausea, and sudden death.
 Long term effects consist of sleep deprivation, panic attacks, difficulty swallowing, nose bleeds, intestinal gangrene, malnourished, and weight loss, among others.